ihh/funkscene/README.md

 The fundamental concept in the FunkScene JavaScript API is the _"scene function"._
-A scene function returns a piece of _scene text_ (typically a statement, made by the narrator to the player, describing their character's experience: "You are in Guinevere's Dungeon.") along with a list of _choices_, each of which consists of a _choice text_ (a first-person statement in-character by the player to the narrator: "I pick up the mottled axe.") and another _scene function_
+A scene function returns a piece of _scene text_ (typically a statement, made by the narrator to the player, describing their character's experience: "You are in Melchior's Dungeon.") along with a list of _choices_, each of which consists of a _choice text_ (a first-person statement in-character by the player to the narrator: "I pick up the mottled axe.") and another _scene function_